 Looking at this state, many marketers in the B2B space scoff.

-Whether they’re buying for themselves or their business, consumers are consumers — people are people — and in 2019, 73% of B2B consumers reported reading between three and seven pieces of content before ever speaking with a salesperson.
+Whether they’re buying for themselves or their business, consumers are consumers — people are people — and in 2022, 62% of B2B consumers report reading between three and seven pieces of content before ever speaking with a salesperson.

 All modern buyers want to be empowered.
 They want to be educated and informed so they can make the best purchase decision for themselves, not just be mindlessly sold to.
 The brands that help them get there are the ones consumers trust and want to buy from.

 This is why even B2B companies need to be creating helpful content marketing if they aren’t already.
-In this article, we’ll highlight nine B2B companies (including some IMPACT clients) that have experienced tremendous success through their B2B content marketing efforts to better help you envision yours.
+But how do you do it well?

 Zendesk is a service-focused software company offering tools like online help desks, FAQ knowledge bases, forums, and live chat to other businesses across a variety of industries.
 Their tools help users offer better customer service and also enable their own customers to troubleshoot common issues without additional guidance.

 In order to appeal to these audiences, Zendesk creates a wide array of educational content discussing topics like: